 Thanks to Big Reg and Emanuel, we made some fun videos, and the Spirit of Houston made several more:

 After hearing the news of Reggie’s passing Monday night, I was shocked like everyone else.
 But as the night went on, I just couldn’t shake it.
 I knew him, but I didn’t *know* him.
-Interacting with him, interviewing him, and doing several HOUNIL bits with him, I did get to see him in action.
+I saw him in action by interacting with him, interviewing him, and doing several HOUNIL bits with him.
 See how he reacted and treated outsiders.
-See how his teammates reacted around him.
+See how his teammates responded around him.

 He was beloved by those teammates, kidded about being “grandpa,” and, if not for being 6’8″ and 230 lbs with a mean streak, would have been a big ol’ teddy bear.